JonJagger/cyber-dojo/readme.txt

 Entering a CyberDojo
 ====================
 The CyberDojo server will assign you an animal 'avatar' (eg Panda).
-The animal provides identity for each codebase participating in the kata.
+The animal provides identity for each codebase participating in the practice-kata.
 You can resume coding at any time by choosing the animal.
 This is handy if a laptop has to retire as a new laptop can easily and instantly replace it.